pkoisti/SprintPredictor/README.md

 [Building AI](https://buildingai.elementsofai.com/) course project

-### AI Support in Project Implementation
+### AI Contribution

 This project was developed with the assistance of generative AI.
-Approximately **95% of the content** — including source code, documentation, and structural design — was generated using a large language models.
+Approximately 95% of the content — including source code, documentation, and structural design — was generated using large language models.
 The human role focused on defining the problem, reviewing AI outputs, validating results, and guiding architectural decisions.

 This approach is part of an exploration into AI-augmented software engineering workflows.

 ## Summary

-A machine learning application that predicts whether planned Jira issues can be completed within a sprint.
-Using historical sprint data and AI, it helps teams make better sprint planning decisions.
+A lightweight machine learning application that predicts the completion likelihood of planned Jira issues within a sprint.
+By leveraging historical data and model-driven insights, it helps agile teams make more realistic and informed planning decisions.
 The application includes a demo mode that works with CSV files, making it easy to explore without requiring Jira credentials.

 ## Background